tomit4/Auther/README.md

 applications and beginner developers, often attempts at understanding the basics of authentication using JSON Web Tokens(JWTs) can sometimes seem elusive.

-Thusly, Auther is mean to demonstrate the essentials at the basic concepts around JWT authentication utilizing simple tools utilized in modern applications today.
+Thusly, Auther is mean to demonstrate the essentials of JWT authentication utilizing simple tools utilized in modern applications today.

 Make no mistake, Auther is a very opinionated solution to integrating authorization into any existing application, as it utilizes a myriad of my